-The Boating Infrastructure Grant (BIG) Project, begun in 2001, is a two – tiered program that is paid for with funds that come from the Sport Fish Restoration Account of the Aquatic Resources Trust Fund and is administered through the US Fish and Wildlife Service (USFWS).
-The funds result from a Federal excise tax on fishing equipment, trolling motors, import duties on boats and motorboat fuels.
+The Boating Infrastructure Grant (BIG) Project began in 2001 as a two-tiered program paid for with funds from the Sport Fish Restoration Account of the Aquatic Resources Trust Fund and is administered through the US Fish and Wildlife Service (USFWS).
+The funds result from a Federal excise tax on fishing equipment, trolling motors, import duties on boats, and motorboat fuels.

-The Sport Fish Restoration Account has financed many programs that have helped people enjoy our state’s aquatic resources over the years.
-They include hundreds of publicly owned launch ramps and fishing piers and the Clean Vessel Act, which pays for pumpout boats and stations that provide free service and improved water quality.
+The Sport Fish Restoration Account has financed many programs that have helped people enjoy our state’s aquatic resources over the years, including hundreds of publicly owned launch ramps and fishing piers.
+The Clean Vessel Act, which improves our water quality by providing free pumpout service through pumpout boats and shoreside stations is also funded through this account.
 The latest effort, BIG, facilitates boaters with larger, non-trailerable boats to travel from port to port in Commonwealth waters and find safe and reliable access to its historic, cultural, recreational, and natural resources.

 Tier II - The remainder of the Federal BIG Program annual funding is typically awarded to larger projects under Tier II.
 Tier II projects that qualify at the state level are then competitively judged at the national level.
 Top scoring projects are awarded and eligible for funding status by the USFWS.
 Please note that while both tiers of the BIG Program are very competitive; the level of national competition within Tier II is especially high.
 Successful projects are of a superior nature and are submitted with very thorough applications.
 To be competitive in Tier II, we recommend that even the best projects be submitted with a substantial percentage of matching dollars.